Sam Elliott: Career resurgence and critical acclaim

-In 2022, Elliot played Shea Brennan on the Paramount+ miniseries 1883, a prequel to the Yellowstone series.
+In 2022, Elliott starred as Shea Brennan on the Paramount+ miniseries 1883, a prequel to the Yellowstone series.
 The show's story involves Brennan as he leads a group of immigrants from Fort Worth, Texas into the untamed western areas of the plains, and its connection to the Dutton family and its migration to Montana.
-The show aired its first season from late 2021 until February 2022.
+The show's first season was aired from late 2021 until February 2022.
 For his performance he won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie.

 Other ventures

 In 1998, Elliott was named the grand marshal of the Calgary Stampede parade and rode in the procession before an estimated 300,000 spectators.

-Voice work
+Voice work and political endorsements

 Elliott has performed voice-over narration for various commercials.
 He has lent his voice to campaigns for Dodge, IBM, Kinney Drugs, Union Pacific, and most notably the American Beef Council, succeeding Robert Mitchum in the latter.
 Since late 2007 Elliott has done voice-overs for Coors beer, bringing his deep, rich voice and "western" appeal to the brand brewed in Colorado.
 In 2010, Ram Trucks hired Elliott to do the voice-over for their Ram Heavy Duty truck commercial; he has been voicing their commercials since.
 Starting in 2008, he has voiced Smokey Bear, and shares the mascot's birth date (August 9, 1944).
 He also narrated the Pittsburgh Steelers and Green Bay Packers team introductions to Super Bowl XLV, played at Cowboys Stadium in Arlington, Texas at the conclusion of the 2010 NFL season for NFL on Fox.
 On September 9, 2020, it was announced that Elliott would begin recurring on Family Guy as the new mayor of Quahog, the late Mayor Adam West's cousin, Wild Wild West.
 Also in 2020, he voiced Joe Biden's "Go From There" campaign ad.
+He did another ad for The Lincoln Project, in support of Kamala Harris' 2024 presidential campaign, where he said "It's time to be a man and vote for a woman."